Archive: 25 January 2003

 Improving the fire agency

 Improving the fire agency "Fire is a good servant but a bad master."
-This old proverb remains very relevant to Jakarta which has seen at least three big fires since the New Year that has killed seven people.
+This old proverb remains very relevant to Jakarta, which has seen at least three big fires since the New Year that have killed seven people.
+The most dramatic fire took place last Sunday in Cakung, East Jakarta, when three people, one of whom was a baby, perished in a fire.

 Improving the fire agency

 Improving the fire agency "Fire is a good servant but a bad master."
-This old proverb remains very relevant to Jakarta, which has seen at least three big fires since the New Year that have killed seven people.
+This old proverb remains very relevant to Jakarta which has seen at least three big fires since the New Year that has killed seven people.
+The most dramatic fire took place last Sunday in Cakung, East Jakarta, when three people, one of whom was a baby, were trapped to death in a fire.

 Improving the fire department